rnajena/vegeta/README.md

 ***

 ### What is this about?
 RNA viruses usually exploit RNA secondary structures to regulate all kind of mechanisms and steps during the viral life-cycle.
 For example, [earlier studies](https://www.sciencedirect.com/science/article/pii/S004268221730404X) indicate that a single mutation in the 5'UTR of HCoV-229E, which disrupts a specific structural element, causes the viral replication level to decrease.
 Therefore we provide this pipeline to generate whole genome alignments of viruses and annotates the different regions with RNA secondary structures information.
-To do this in an efficient manner, we cluster sequences first and then pick representative genomes from each cluster to calculate an alignment.

 ### What do I need?
 Simply spoken, all you need is a `.fasta` file containing your viruses and a linux OS.
 As usual in life, things are more complicated.
 You'll need to install some third party software to use VeGETA.
 Please refer to the [`How-To Install` section](#how-do-i-install-vegeta).

 ### What do I get?
 VeGETA outputs a whole bunch of alignments.
 First and foremost, you'll get an alignment with structure information for the representative viruses of your input set.
 However, most of the time RNA viruses are very diverse in their sequence information.
 Since we're using a sequence alignment as first scaffold, the diversity usually leads to problems further downstream the pipeline.
 You will get an alignment - we never promised it'd be beautiful.
-To circumvent this problem, we further provide one alignment for each of the initial cluster.

 ***